datatorch/node-storage/README.md

 # Node File Storage

-In many applications the ability dynamically change storage is a must.
-These packages provides a implementation for `Storage` to standard common functions.
+In many applications the ability to dynamically change or read files from different storage providers is a must.
+These packages provides a implementation for `Storage` to standardize common functions.

 This repository contains the core class along with implementations.